ChrisCooper/mostly-benevolent-infection/readme.md

 - Only one session at a time is supported (multiple tabs... not today!) via an ugly global variable
 - The client-side JSX transformer is being used, and there's no compressing of JavaScript
-- Tests don't extend to the web app section
+- Tests don't extend to the web app section, or to limited_infect
 - Limits on school and class sizes are not enforced
 - I'm not familiar enough with how React re-renders to be braver in combining it withthe d3 postions.
 They're pretty separate right now, but it's not that way